Finally, a Phone For People Who Care About Sustainability, Not Megapixels

-The makers of the new Fairphone 4 want you to avoid upgrading for as long as humanly possible.
+You can avoid upgrading this phone for as long as humanly possible thanks to its modular design.

-Smartphone manufacturers usually tout improved camera features and other specs, but a new player in the US market is banking on social responsibility.
+Improved camera features and updated specs are usually touted by smartphone manufacturers, but a new player in the US market is banking on social responsibility.

-Murena's Fairphone 4 is made from "fairly sourced and recycled materials" by workers paid a living wage, according to the Dutch manufacturer.
+Murena's Fairphone 4 is made from "fairly sourced and recycled materials" by workers who are paid a living wage, according to the Dutch manufacturer.

-Available in Europe since 2021, the device has now landed in the US, powered by Murena's /e/ operating system, a modified take on the Android OS that Murena says is designed to protect user privacy.
+Available in Europe since 2021, the device has finally landed in the US.
+It's powered by Murena's /e/ operating system, a modified take on the Android OS that Murena says is designed to protect user privacy.

 In a statement, Fairphone CEO Eva Gouwens called the launch "a great opportunity for us to pilot selling devices in the US ... and learn more about the American market."